cwmccurdy/quantumGrid/README.rst

 brought to you by the AMO theory group at Berkeley National Lab

 Note:
   The image above is for a scattered wave on a 2D FEM-DVR grid and created using POV-Ray.
-An 2D example is included with this package but uses Python for plotting
+A 2D example is included with this package but uses Python for plotting

 .. image:: https://img.shields.io/pypi/v/quantumgrid.svg